There are plenty of fun activities for families to make the most of those long hot summer days …

 *Discover some interesting geo caching sites in and around the town – even better on a bike!

-Experience Lord of the Rings scenery by taking a drive along the Rangitata Valley to Wow corner – you’ll know it when you see it.
+*Experience Lord of the Rings scenery by taking a drive through Peel Forest along the Rangitata Valley to Wow corner – you’ll know it when you see it.
 Travel on to explore the place where author Samuel Butler (Erewhon) first made his home

 *Take a dip at the Geraldine Outdoor pool and then barbecue your lunch or dinner at the Gas BBQ in the domain while the kids play on the playground under the shade of the tall trees

-Enjoy fresh fish and chips as the sun goes down while soaking in the mountain views, from Mt Hutt to Mt Peel, at the Talbot Forest Picnic area on Tripp St
+*Enjoy fresh fish and chips as the sun goes down while soaking in the mountain views, from Mt Hutt in the north to Mt Peel, at the Talbot Forest Picnic area on Tripp St

-Get your out your rod and fish for salmon at the mouth of the Opihi River, just a short drive from Geraldine
+*Get your out your rod and fish for salmon at the mouth of the Opihi or Rangitata Rivers, just a short drive from Geraldine

 *In December catch a glimpse of giant Mt Peel Lilies when you visit the Church of the Holy Innocents in Peel Forest, resting place of crime writer Dame Ngaio Marsh